My Crape Myrtles Aren’t Blooming!

 Why Trees Change Color in Fall

 What determines if a plant will have good fall color?
 Fall color in tree leaves is determined by many factors.
 Any tree grown from a seed, such as an acorn, will have genetic variability in developing fall color.
 This is observed by watching our native “Spanish Oaks”, aka Texas Red Oak, as the leaves begin to turn in fall.
-Many will have beautiful red fall color, but we also observe some trees with leaves that simply turn brown and hang on the tree most of the winter…. (this is [...]
+Many will have beautiful red fall color, but we also observe some trees with leaves that simply turn brown and hang on the tree most of the winter…. (this is called [...]

-By |2023-11-15T13:37:47-06:00November 1st, 2017|Uncategorized|
+By |2024-12-08T08:25:47-06:00November 1st, 2017|Trees|

 How to Choose a Crape Myrtle